-His Professional Activities include: Board of Directors, American Medical Society of Sports Medicine; Team Physician, University of Wisconsin Athletic Department and Medical Director, Madison Marathon
+His Professional Activities include: Team Physician, University of Wisconsin Athletic Department and Former Medical Director, Madison Marathon

 John C Bruno AT

 John’s professional experience includes working as an athletic trainer at the college, professional and clinic levels.
-He worked as an assistant athletic trainer with the New Jersey Nets, in addition to his full time duties at the Fitness Institute.
-I also was head athletic trainer for the NY Cosmos, and provided rehabilitation to the NY Giants during NFL lockout in 1982.
-John served as interim head athletic trainer at Ramapo College.
-In 1982, he was named to the athletic training staff for the NBA all-star game.
-John has worked in sales for capital equipment and medical device companies in the rehab industry for over 32 years.
+He worked with the New Jersey Nets, NY Cosmos, NY Giants, Fitness Institute, and Ramapo College.
+In 1982, he was named to the sports medicine staff for the NBA all-star game.
+John has worked in sales for capital equipment and medical device companies in the rehab industry for over 34 years.